 Storm Water Inlet Art Project Draws Attention to Water Quality

-For the second year in a row, storm water inlets along downtown Sioux Falls streets have been painted by local artists to draw attention to the City’s storm drainage system and the water quality of the Big Sioux River.
+For the third year in a row, storm water inlets along downtown Sioux Falls streets will be painted by local artists to draw attention to the city’s storm drainage system and the water quality of the Big Sioux River.

-A map with the storm inlet paintings from 2016 and 2017 can be found at www.siouxfalls.org/green.
-Photos of the artwork will be uploaded to the webpage once all painting is complete at the end of the week.
+A map with the storm inlet paintings can be found at www.siouxfalls.org/green.
+Photos of the artwork will be uploaded to the web page once all painting is complete at the end of the week.

 “A common misconception is that storm drains lead to the sanitary sewer system and that water that flows down these drains gets treated.
 That’s not the case—water that flows down the storm drains actually leads directly to the Big Sioux River with little or no treatment.
 As the storm water washes over the pavement, it carries with it everything the water picks up.
 This includes litter, pollutants, pet waste, and sediment.
 This storm water runoff then discharges into the waterways.
 Our hope is that the art on these storm drains will bring attention to the purpose of the storm inlets and prevent some of the pollutants from entering the Big Sioux,” says City of Sioux Falls Sustainability Coordinator Jessica Sexe.

 The City partnered with Norberg Paints, who has donated all of the supplies for the project, including a special sealant that will be applied once all of the paintings are complete to help keep the murals intact.
 The City hopes to continue this project each year to continue raising awareness about water quality.